 Don B. Kates, Jr.

-Until his death on November 1, 2016, Don B. Kates was a Research Fellow at the Independent Institute.
+Don B. Kates (19412016) was a Research Fellow at the Independent Institute.
 He received his J.D. from Yale University Law School and taught constitutional law and lectured on criminology at Stanford University, Oxford University, Saint Louis University School of Law, and the University of Melbourne.